 Edge computing offers (limited) computing capabilities at the edge (i.e. perimeter) of the cloud provider’s IT infrastructure.

 This design pattern reduces demand on the centralised system and network by serving frequent similar customer requests close to the customer instead of routing it (possibly long-distance) to the central system and then all the way back.
 In the age of search engine optimisation (SEO), a fast response time is a must for any organisation.

 Typical use cases where edge computing will be beneficial:

 - Location-based services – ride-sharing services, store locators, etc.

 - Online gaming – Game servers are often partitioned to continental or regional boundaries to overcome latency issues

 - IoT – IoT often requires data sanitation and pre-processing capabilities that need to be close to the location of the devices and not the central service

 Will I benefit from it?
 Almost Definitely Yes

 Whether “mere” content delivery or true edge computing is required, even as an organisation that targets only the British Isles, Amazon offers 12 edge locations (Dublin, London 9x, Manchester 2x) for you to choose from.
 At this scale and density and the given low cost, it is hard to argue that you won’t benefit from using edge computing.

 This was a lot of technical and IT architectural information.
-Digital Craftsmen excels in secure managed cloud services deployments and we are both ISO27000 and UK Cyber Essentials certified.
+Digital Craftsmen excels in secure managed cloud services deployments and we are both ISO27000 and UK Cyber Essentials certified which means data is also secured and protected.
 Digital Craftsmen is also cloud-agnostic, we’re not tied to any one cloud provider and this means we will always choose the best solution and underpinning provider for you from AWS, Azure, GCP or Oracle.